yellicode/csharp-extension/docs/api.md

 array will be written on a new line.
 This field is optional.
 ### PropertyDefinition.accessModifier: any
 Gets the property's access modifier.
 By default, no access modifier will be written.
+### PropertyDefinition.defaultValue: string
+The default value of the property.
 ### PropertyDefinition.hasGetter: boolean
 Indicates if a property getter should be written.
 The default value is false.
 ### PropertyDefinition.hasSetter: boolean